joanatroka/joanatroka/README.md

 - 👋 Hi, I’m @joanatroka
-- 👀 I’m interested in molecular and cellular biology (expecting my bachelor's degree in July, 2021).
+- 👀 I’m interested in molecular and cellular biology.
 - 🌱 I’m currently learning to code.
 - 💞️ I’m looking to collaborate on any research project that interests me.
 - 📫 How to reach me ...